 Eight per cent of the very high value claims opened by Medical Protection last year related to failure to diagnose or treat meningitis or encephalitis.
-Both conditions can lead to significant long-term complications and disability.
+Although different diseases, both conditions may lead to significant long-term complications and disability.

 With public health measures, including vaccination programmes, the incidence of bacterial meningitis has halved in the past 27 years, although new cases still occur in the UK every year.
 The annual incidence is estimated to be 3,200 patients per year.